sagemath/sage/src/doc/en/thematic_tutorials/sandpile.rst

 **is_weierstrass_pt(v='sink')**

-Is the given vertex a Weierstrass point?
+Return whether the given vertex is a Weierstrass point.

 INPUT: